Brian Dooreck MD

 What is The Blood Type Diet?

-By eating a diet based on your blood type (either blood type O, A, B, or AB); you will be able to stay lean and healthy according to the diet's founder, a naturopathic physician, Peter J. D'Adamo.
+By eating a diet based on your blood type (either O, A, B, or AB), you can stay lean and healthy, according to the diet's founder, a naturopathic physician, Peter J. D'Adamo.

 Is the Blood Type Diet gluten-free?